 The new assortment

+Streamlined, with Grüner Veltliner in the foreground – this is how the assortment of wines is presented as of 2020.
 The balance that Carmen & Herbert strive for in their wines will also be reflected in the product lines, with their wines now organised into four series:

 1) Neuland Welschriesling & Grüner Veltliner

 These are wines that are juicy and simply fun to drink.
 They radiate pure joie de vivre and invite the taster to explore them in a leisurely fashion

 2)Horizont Chardonnay & Grüner Veltliner

 These wines are the house’s calling card – an invitation to all wine lovers to broaden their horizons.
 The wines speak clearly of their origins and represent their grape varieties in ways that go beyond the usual limits.